 The best feature is a multiple choice test where you can practice your memory for any particular verb.

-In the past, I have recommended that learners buy a book like 501 Spanish Verbs to have on hand for looking up verb forms.
+In the past, I have recommended that learners buy a book like 501 Spanish Verbs (affiliate link) to have on hand for looking up verb forms.
 Now I recommend the free Linguasorb app instead.

 Lingvist is another free vocabulary building app where you are shown a sentence with a missing word and you must fill in the blank.